Amenities along the Tamiami Trail (U.S. 41) between Naples and Miami

 -- On US 41, 3-mile section closest to Collier Blvd. was 6-laned in 2015.
 Bike lanes and multi-use pathways were included in project.
 Caution: on the north side, narrow walkway used mostly for pedestrians.

--- the 2-mile gap between Greenway and 6L Farm Roads is the “missing link” scheduled to be constructed as funding becomes available and the road section is widened to 4 lanes
+-- the 2-mile gap between Greenway and 6L Farm Roads is the “missing link” for a separated pathway which is scheduled to be constructed as funding becomes available and the road section is widened to 4 lanes

 -- the 2.3 mile separated multi-use pathway on the south side from 6L Farms Road to San Marco Road (CR92), just west of Collier Seminole State Park, was completed October 2016.
 There is a jog back onto US41 at the Alexander-Cameron Canal bridge so be cautious about sharing the road.